Japan

 Supporters

-Awagami Factory (Technical Support), JSPS Kakenhi Grant, The Great Britain Sasakawa Foundation, The Hinrichsen Foundation, POLA Art Foundation
+Arup (Lighting), Awagami Factory (Technical Support), JSPS Kakenhi Grant, POLA Art Foundation, The Great Britain Sasakawa Foundation, The Hinrichsen Foundation

 2025 Pavilions